gothinkster/realworld-starter-kit/backend/README.md

 * Watch: `./gradlew --no-daemon --continuous runService`
 * Test: `./gradlew test`

-## Testing

-MockK

 ## TODO

-* Support only direct flights `directOnly` in `findRoutes`
-* Implement two versions of the `routes` services, with and without caching (or disable in config)
-* Check values assigned to model fields
-* Check connections between years (31 dec)
 * Add more BDD tests
 * Use error handler in controller instead try/catch block
 * Create native executable using GraalVM

 # RealWorld API Spec

-## Considerations for your backend with [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)

-If the backend is about to run on a different host/port than the frontend, make sure to handle `OPTIONS` too and return correct `Access-Control-Allow-Origin` and `Access-Control-Allow-Headers` (e.g. `Content-Type`).

 ### Authentication Header:

 `Authorization: Token jwt.token.here`

-## JSON Objects returned by API:

-Make sure the right content type like `Content-Type: application/json; charset=utf-8` is correctly returned.

 ### Users (for authentication)